capsuleismail/RT-IoT2022/README.md

 ```
 --------------------------------------------------------------------------------------------------------------------
-**XGBoost**, **LightGBM**, and **CatBoost** are three of the most popular gradient boosting frameworks used also by a large number of Kagglers on competition.
+**XGBoost** and **LightGBM**, are three of the most popular gradient boosting frameworks used also by a large number of Kagglers on competition.
 Each has its own advantages depending on the use case:

 ### **1. XGBoost (Extreme Gradient Boosting)**
 **Advantages:**